I often say that sugar does nothing for me but, make me want more sugar.

 The rapid absorption of sugar is why it can raise your blood glucose level so quickly.

-You can literally have a normal blood sugar reading in the morning of 85 mg/dl, consume one tablespoon of sugar in your coffee, and within an hour have a blood sugar jump of 53 mg.
+You can have a normal blood sugar reading in the morning of 85 mg/dl, consume one tablespoon of sugar in your coffee, and within an hour have a blood sugar jump of 53 mg.
 That is a more than a 60 percent increase.

 I know this because I did this experiment on myself.
 You can watch the video where I share what happened here.